MicrosoftDocs/win32/desktop-src/Controls/hdm-getbitmapmargin.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # HDM\_GETBITMAPMARGIN message

 Gets the width of the bitmap margin for a header control.
-You can send this message explicitly or use the [**Header\_GetBitmapMargin**](header-getbitmapmargin.md) macro.
+You can send this message explicitly or use the [**Header\_GetBitmapMargin**](/windows/win32/Commctrl/nf-commctrl-header_getbitmapmargin?branch=master) macro.

 ## Parameters